jessegmeyerlab/proteomics-tutorial/manuscript.md

 **Figure 10** delineates the schematic of a typical Quadrupole-Time-of-Flight (Q-TOF) mass spectrometer, which comprises three fundamental components:

 #### 1. Quadrupole mass analyzer (Q).
-This part of the instrument is basically the same to the Q1 in QqQ, which select specific m/z values to pass through by applying a combination of DC and RF voltages across the rods.
+This part of the instrument is basically the same to the Q1 in QqQ, which selects specific *m/z* values to pass through by applying a combination of DC and RF voltages across the rods.

 #### 2. Collision cell.
 Here, selected ions undergo collision-induced dissociation (CID) by interacting with a neutral gas, leading to their fragmentation into smaller constituents.